 380 5.
 Consultation, Coordination and Public Involvement 5.1.6 California Department of Transportation As discussed in Section 5.1.6 of the PSPP PA/FEIS (p.
 5-3), the California Department of Transportation (Caltrans) has jurisdiction over encroachments to Caltrans facilities and related easements and ROWs.
 Caltrans approval would be required prior to the installation of a locked gate in the I-10 ROW fence, for maintenance of the I-10 fence and gate, for the installation of desert tortoise exclusion fencing along I-10 within Caltrans's ROW, and potentially also for the transport of hazardous materials or other deliveries.
-Compliance with Caltrans requirements for the PSEGS would be met through implementation of APMs, including, for example, BIO-9 (desert tortoise fencing), TRANS-1 (roadway use), TRANS-2 (hazardous materials transport), and TRANS-4 (over-sized load permits) (see Appendix C).
-5.2 Description of Consultation Processes for ESA Section 7, NHPA Section 106, and Indian Tribes 5.2.1 U.S. Fish and Wildlife Service As described in PSPP PA/FEIS Sections 1.2.3 and 5.2.1 (pp. 1-5 and 5-4, respectively), the USFWS has jurisdiction over threatened and endangered species listed under the Endangered Species Act (ESA) (16 USC 1531 et seq.).
-Formal consultation with the USFWS under Section 7 of the ESA for the PSPP was initiated in March 2010 and concluded with the June 2, 2011, issuance of a biological opinion (BO) related to potential impacts to the federally threatened desert tortoise and its designated critical habitat.
-Conservation measures were identified in the BO to reduce adverse impacts to this species.
-The BLM currently is reviewing a Draft Biological Assessment (BA) that outlines the changes and effects of the PSEGS relative to the PSPP.
-Upon completion of review and submittal of the BA, the BLM will initiate Section 7 consultation with the USFWS to produce a BO for the PSEGS.
-5.2.2 Tribal Consultation and Section 106 Compliance The BLM consults with Native American Indian tribes in accordance with several authorities, including NEPA, the NHPA (16 USC 470), as amended; the American Indian Religious Freedom Act of 1978 (42 USC 1996), as amended; Executive Order (E.O.)
-13007 (May 24, 1996), concerning Indian Sacred Sites; E.O.
-13175 (Nov.
+Compliance with Caltrans requirements for the Palen Solar Electric Generating System (PSEGS) would be met through implementation of Applicant Proposed Measures (APMs), including, for example, BIO-9 (desert tortoise fencing), TRANS-1 (roadway use), TRANS-2 (hazardous materials transport), and TRANS-4 (over-sized load permits) (see Appendix C).
+5.2 Description of Consultation Processes for Endangered Species Act (ESA) Section 7, National Historic Preservation Act (NHPA) Section 106, and Indian Tribes 5.2.1 U.S. Fish and Wildlife Service As described in Palen Solar Power Project (PSPP) Programmatic Agreement/Final Environmental Impact Statement (PA/FEIS) Sections 1.2.3 and 5.2.1 (pp. 1-5 and 5-4, respectively), the U.S. Fish and Wildlife Service (USFWS) has jurisdiction over threatened and endangered species listed under the Endangered Species Act (ESA) (16 USC 1531 et seq.).
+Formal consultation with the USFWS under Section 7 of the ESA for the PSPP was initiated in March 2010 and concluded with the June 2, 2011, issuance of a biological opinion (BO) related to potential impacts to the federally threatened desert tortoise and the desert tortoise's designated critical habitat.
+Conservation measures were identified in the biological opinion to reduce adverse impacts to the desert tortoise.
+The Bureau of Land Management (BLM) currently is reviewing a Draft Biological Assessment (BA) that outlines the changes and effects of the Palen Solar Electric Generating System (PSEGS) relative to the Palen Solar Power Project (PSPP).
+Upon completion of review and submittal of the Draft Biological Assessment, the Bureau of Land Management will initiate Section 7 consultation with the U.S. Fish and Wildlife Service to produce a biological opinion for the Palen Solar Electric Generating System.
+5.2.2 Tribal Consultation and Section 106 Compliance The Bureau of Land Management consults with Native American Indian tribes in accordance with several authorities, including the National Environmental Policy Act (NEPA), the National Historic Preservation Act (NHPA) (16 USC 470), as amended; the American Indian Religious Freedom Act of 1978 (42 USC 1996), as amended; Executive Order (E.O.)
+13007 (May 24, 1996), concerning Indian Sacred Sites; Executive Order 13175 (Nov.
 6, 2000), concerning Consultation and Coordination With Indian Tribal Governments; and the Presidential Memorandum of April 29, 1994 (59 Fed.
 Reg.
 22951 (1994).
-For the PSPP, in coordination and cooperation with the CEC, the BLM expanded its consultation to include Native American groups not recognized as Indian tribes by the federal government.
-Sixteen tribes or related entities were identified and invited to consult on the PSPP, including: 1.
-Agua Caliente Band of Cahuilla Indians THPO 2.
+For the Palen Solar Power Project, in coordination and cooperation with the California Energy Commission (CEC), the Bureau of Land Management expanded the Bureau of Land Management's consultation to include Native American groups not recognized as Indian tribes by the federal government.
+Sixteen tribes or related entities were identified and invited to consult on the Palen Solar Power Project, including: 1.
+Agua Caliente Band of Cahuilla Indians Tribal Historic Preservation Officer 2.
 Augustine Band of Cahuilla Mission Indians 3.
 Cabazon Band of Mission Indians 4.
-Cahuilla Band of Mission Indians Palen Solar Electric Generating System Draft SEIS 5-3 July 2013
+Cahuilla Band of Mission Indians Palen Solar Electric Generating System Draft Supplemental Environmental Impact Statement 5-3 July 2013